 Prepare yourself to make a great impression on employers

-Career fairs offer a great opportunity to connect with a slate of employers all on the same day.
-Even if the connections you make don’t lead to an interview, they are an opportunity to expand your network with employers and with fellow career seekers.
-Make sure you make a real connection with a least a few recruiters – and take the time to talk with career seekers you meet.
+Job fairs offer a great opportunity to connect with multiple employers all on the same day.
+Even if the connections you make don’t lead to an interview, they are an opportunity to expand your network with employers and with fellow job seekers.
+Make sure you make a real connection with a least a few recruiters – and take the time to talk with job seekers you meet.
 You may find out tips for your own job search when talking to others who are also searching.

-In order to make the most of any career fair, you need to be prepared.
+In order to make the most of any job fair, you need to be prepared.

-Below are 10 tips to help you prepare for career fair success.
+Below are 10 tips to help you prepare for job fair success.

-- Find a career fair that is the right fit for you.
-You can search career fairs taking place at CareerForce locations.
+- Find a job fair that is the right fit for you.
+View upcoming job fairs and other hiring events taking place throughout the state.

 - Polish your resume and print plenty of copies.
 Then make sure you share your resume with every employer who is accepting resumes.
 If it’s a crowded event, you’ll probably want to lead off by handing the recruiter your resume.
 That way, in case you are interrupted, the recruiter will already have your resume.
 Need help getting your resume ready?
 Visit a CareerForce location near you and sign up for a one-on-one resume review or a resume workshop.